Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Exercise can cut your risk for heart disease by helping you lose weight and control your blood pressure, diabetes, and cholesterol levels, the AHA says.
-Exercise for at least 30 minutes, 5 days a week.
+Exercise can cut your risk for heart disease by helping you lose weight and control your blood pressure, diabetes, and cholesterol levels.
+Exercise for at least 30 to 40 minutes, 4 to 5 days a week.
 Brisk walking, running, swimming, and cycling are all great activities.
-Talk with your doctor before starting to exercise, especially if you already have heart disease.
+Choose a type of exercise that is moderate to vigorous intensity to get the benefits for your heart and body.
+Talk with your healthcare provider before starting to exercise, especially if you already have heart disease.

 Feeling unmotivated?
 Keep this in mind: If you weigh 200 pounds, you could lose 14 pounds in a year by adding a brisk 1-1/2-mile walk to your daily routine and eating wisely.
 Not very athletic?
 Pick an activity that doesn’t require new skills.
 Hate exercising alone?
 Ask a friend to join you.

 Following a healthier lifestyle may be enough to keep your blood pressure, cholesterol, or even diabetes in check.
-If it isn’t doing the trick, your health care provider may recommend prescription medication, the AHA says.
+If it isn’t doing the trick, your healthcare provider may recommend prescription medicines.

-Read the label on your medication.
-And read any information provided by your pharmacy regarding your prescription.
-If you’re taking more than 1 medication, consider filling all your prescriptions at 1 pharmacy.
-This may help you prevent possibly dangerous interactions.
-Let your health care provider know about any side effects.
+Read the label on your medicine.
+And read any information provided by your pharmacy about your prescription.
+If you’re taking more than one medicine, consider filling all your prescriptions at the same pharmacy.
+This may help prevent possibly dangerous interactions.
+Let your healthcare provider know about any side effects.
 Never stop taking medicine on your own.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR